 Dr. Gierach earned both her M.P.H.
 (2004) and Ph.D.
 (2006) degrees in epidemiology from the University of Pittsburgh with a focus in cancer epidemiology and women’s health.
-Dr. Gierach joined the Hormonal and Reproductive Epidemiology Branch (HREB) as a NCI Cancer Prevention Fellow in 2006 and as an Investigator in 2010.
-She has been awarded the Division of Cancer Epidemiology and Genetics (DCEG) Molecular Epidemiology Research Funding Award, the NCI Merit Award in Cancer Prevention Research Training, and an Award to Advance Research on Cancers in Women from the NCI Office of Science Planning and Assessment and the NIH Office of Research on Women’s Health.
-Dr. Gierach sits on DCEG’s Hormone Laboratory Advisory Committee, serves as DCEG’s representative to the NIH Intramural Program on Research on Women's Health Steering Committee and the NCI Women’s Health Activities Committee, and is an active member of the DENSNP and Marker Of DEnsity (MODE) Consortia on the genetics of mammographic density.
+She joined the Division of Cancer Epidemiology and Genetics (DCEG) as a NCI Cancer Prevention Fellow in 2006, became a tenure-track investigator in 2010, was awarded tenure in 2017, and became Deputy Chief of the Integrative Tumor Epidemiology Branch in 2018.
+Dr. Gierach has been awarded the DCEG Molecular Epidemiology Research Funding Award, the NCI Merit Award in Cancer Prevention Research Training, and an Award to Advance Research on Cancers in Women from the NCI Office of Science Planning and Assessment and the NIH Office of Research on Women’s Health.
+Dr. Gierach serves as chair of the Division’s Breast Cancer Working Group and co-chair of the DCEG Hormone Laboratory Advisory Committee.

-We are interested in the study of the etiology of hormonally-related female cancers, particularly in the molecular mechanisms underlying breast carcinogenesis.
-We have developed an interdisciplinary research program with a special emphasis on the molecular epidemiology of mammographic density, one of the strongest risk factors for breast cancer.
+I am interested in the study of the etiology of hormonally-related female cancers, particularly in the molecular mechanisms underlying breast carcinogenesis.
+My interdisciplinary research program has a special emphasis on the molecular epidemiology of mammographic density, one of the strongest risk factors for breast cancer.

 The tissue composition of the breast is reflected mammographically by the pattern of distribution of fibroglandular and fatty tissue.
 A higher component of fat results in lower mammographic density.
 Conversely, a higher proportion of fibroglandular tissue results in greater density.
-Although high mammographic density is related to some breast cancer risk factors such as nulliparity and menopausal hormone therapy use, studies consistently demonstrate that high mammographic density is an independent risk factor.
+Studies have consistently demonstrated that high mammographic density is a strong breast cancer risk factor.
 Therefore, understanding factors that affect mammographic density and their underlying mechanisms are important, yet understudied, research questions.

 Epidemiologic risk factors strongly associated with mammographic density, such as age and body mass index, explain only about 20% to 30% of the variation in density.
-The remaining variation in mammographic density is thought to be, in part, genetically-determined.
+The remaining variation in mammographic density is thought to be, in part, genetically determined.
 We are therefore conducting several investigations designed to address the role of genes in mammographic density.
-In collaboration with DCEG’s Clinical Genetics Branch, we are examining whether mammographic density differs by BRCA1/2 mutation status.
-Within HREB, we are also investing new resources to identify genetic and environmental determinants of breast density among younger women using novel mammography and ultrasound tomography methods to measure breast density as a volume.
+In collaboration with DCEG’s Clinical Genetics Branch, we are examining whether mammographic density and computer-extracted mammographic texture pattern features differ by BRCA1/2 mutation status.